YaleDHLab/lab-workshops/intro-to-d3/README.md

 document.querySelector('body').appendChild( document.createElement('new-element') )
 ```

-If you run that line on an empty page, you'll see it creates a new tag `new-element`.
+If you run that line in the console, you'll see it creates a new tag `new-element`.
 To achieve the same in D3, we could run:

 ```javascript
 d3.select('body').append('new-element')
 ```

-To add attributes to the new element in D3, we can just add some additional methods to the method chain:
+To add attributes to the new element in D3, we can just "chain" some additional methods to the selection:

 ```javascript
 d3.select('body').append('new-element').text('hi!').style('background', 'orange')